Space Shuttle Challenger disaster: O-ring concerns

-Space Shuttle mission
+Mission

 The Space Shuttle mission, named STS-51-L, was the twenty-fifth Space Shuttle flight and the tenth flight of.
 The crew was announced on January 27, 1985, and was commanded by Dick Scobee.
 Michael Smith was assigned as the pilot, and the mission specialists were Ellison Onizuka, Judith Resnik, and Ronald McNair.
 The two payload specialists were Gregory Jarvis, who was assigned to conduct research for the Hughes Aircraft Company, and Christa McAuliffe, who flew as part of the Teacher in Space Project.

-The primary mission of the Challenger crew was to use an Inertial Upper Stage (IUS) to deploy a Tracking and Data Relay Satellite (TDRS), named TDRS-B, that would have been part of a constellation to enable constant communication with orbiting spacecraft.
-The crew also planned to study Halley's Comet as it passed near the sun, and deploy and retrieve a SPARTAN satellite.
+The primary mission of the Challenger crew was to use an Inertial Upper Stage (IUS) to deploy TDRS-B, a tracking and data relay satellite.
+The crew also planned to study Halley's Comet as it passed near the Sun, and deploy and retrieve a SPARTAN satellite.

 The mission was originally scheduled for July 1985, but was delayed to November and then to January 1986.
 The mission was scheduled to launch on January 22, but was delayed until January 28.

 Decision to launch

-The air temperature on January 28 was predicted to be a record-low for a Space Shuttle launch.
+The air temperature on January 28 was predicted to be a record low for a Space Shuttle launch.
 The air temperature was forecast to drop to 18 F overnight before rising to 22 F at 6:00 a.m. and 26 F at the scheduled launch time of 9:38 a.m.
 Based upon O-ring erosion that had occurred in warmer launches, Morton Thiokol engineers were concerned over the effect the record-cold temperatures would have on the seal provided by the SRB O-rings for the launch.
-Cecil Houston, the manager of the KSC office of the Marshall Space Flight Center, set up a conference call on the evening of January 27 to discuss the safety of the launch.
+Cecil Houston, the manager of the KSC office of the Marshall Space Flight Center in Alabama, set up a three-way conference call with Morton Thiokol in Utah and the KSC in Florida on the evening of January 27 to discuss the safety of the launch.
 Morton Thiokol engineers expressed their concerns about the effect of low temperatures on the resilience of the rubber O-rings.
 As the colder temperatures lowered the elasticity of the rubber O-rings, the engineers feared that the O-rings would not be extruded to form a seal at the time of launch.
 The engineers argued that they did not have enough data to determine whether the O-rings would seal at temperatures colder than 53 F, the coldest launch of the Space Shuttle to date.
+During this discussion, Lawrence Mulloy, the NASA SRB project manager, said that he did not accept the analysis behind this decision, and demanded to know if Morton Thiokol expected him to wait until April for warmer temperatures.
 Morton Thiokol employees Robert Lund, the Vice President of Engineering, and Joe Kilminster, the Vice President of the Space Booster Programs, recommended against launching until the temperature was above 53 F.